“A Legacy Of Women: Pioneers – Leaders & Entrepreneurs

 These few aforementioned women who have held CEO, COO, CFO and Presidential State positions, fight to keep those positions and their sanity!
 While millions, now laud their decades of work, millions more still begrudge their positions.

 I have had the opportunity to be on both sides of entrepreneurial and corporate sector, where I did have a few great men enriching my career.
 However, the constant acrimony which filled the air silently loud, was shameless.
 Admittedly more on the sides of my female coworkers.
-While my assistants where grateful; for I would mentor them in bettering themselves through educational classes and challenging workloads, sometimes with a forced hand in admitting further education would augment their current knowledge.
-Later they returned with, “Thank you so much, I learned more than I did not know, I didn’t know.”
+While my assistants were grateful; for I would mentor them in bettering themselves through educational classes and challenging workloads, sometimes with a forced hand in admitting further education would augment their current knowledge.
+Later they returned with, “Thank you so much, I learned more than I did not know; I didn’t know I didn’t know!”
 This would exacerbate giggles and “let’s get to work,” from me.
 However, I could see the advancement in pride and confidence in their personal demeanor and daily work thereafter.

 Where did I learn these tools of elevating to accomplish more?
 Viewing differences as a gift in wisdom.
 From my father, a great commander and Military Attaché.
 He was a great leader and politician.
 I grew up on three continents and my father never told me who to befriend.
 Allowing me the privilege to grow up independently, in thought and life experiments.
 Where I failed many times, he would smile, knowing I had learned a valuable lesson on my own.

 He taught me a gracious respect of all people; yet never allowing any one person to dismiss my strengths.
 To listen to others and always take the higher road when life was most difficult.
 I have failed many times, each time I picked myself up, sometimes apologies were warranted, and I moved on.
 Being a military child developed a greater adaptation and resilience in every parcel of life.